 - Taste the salad and adjust the salt and pepper.
 (The capers & juice provided enough for us)

-Serve with crackers for dipping, eat it with a spoon, or enjoy it with lettuce cups for a lighter, gluten-free option.
+Serve with crackers for dipping, eat it straight up, or enjoy it with lettuce cups for a lighter, gluten-free option.

 Tips For Success

 - Caper juice is needed to thin out the sauce, but it’s very salty.
 I added three teaspoons, but you may like it with one teaspoon.
-Add a little a time until it tastes good to you.
+Add a little at a time until it tastes to your liking.

 - Sour cream is the main ingredient in this egg salad without mayo, but if you don’t have it, you could use Greek yogurt, mayonnaise, cottage cheese, or any combination of the three.